MARPF: Multi-Agent and Multi-Rack Path Finding: Proposed Method

 \subsection{Definition of Networks}

 When AGVs are not conveying a rack, their obstacles are the other AGVs; however, when they are conveying a rack, other racks also become obstacles.
-Therefore, it must be determined whether an AGV is loading a rack onto a time-expanded network.
-The AGVs' movements are classified into the following four actions in terms of the rack-loading state (Fig. \ref{two_layers}(a)): \begin{enumerate} \item Move (or remain at the current location) without a rack. \item Load a rack. \item Move (or remain at the current location) with a rack. \item Unload a rack. \end{enumerate} The proposed method divides a moving plane into two virtual layers to represent two situations: loading or not loading a rack (Fig. \ref{two_layers}(b)).
+Therefore, whether an AGV is conveying a rack onto a time-expanded network must be determined.
+The AGVs' movements are classified into the following four actions in terms of the rack-conveying state (Fig. \ref{two_layers}(a)): \begin{enumerate} \item Move (or remain at the current location) without a rack. \item Load a rack. \item Move (or remain at the current location) with a rack. \item Unload a rack. \end{enumerate}

+Our proposed method divides a moving plane into two virtual layers to represent two situations: conveying or not conveying a rack (Fig. \ref{two_layers}(b)).

 The rack-loading action corresponds to movement from the w/o to the w/rack layers, and vice versa.

 Then, all vertices are expanded along the time-axis, and under specific constraints, directed edges are added.
 The edges indicate AGV motion in the grid.
 The motions are distinguished by the indices $(x, y)$ of the source and sink vertices and the virtual layers, where the motion is with ($l=1$) and without ($l=0$) a rack.
 Fig. \ref{agv_and_rack_network} (upper) shows an example of a time-expanded network representing all AGVs' movements.
 For simplicity, Figs. \ref{two_layers} and \ref{agv_and_rack_network} show the moving plane in one dimension; however, it is two-dimensional.